Maksuzs2401/CNN_hardware-accelerator/README.md

 Process: A custom RTL architecture is designed to stream the ECG data through multiple pipelined hardware layers.
 Current Architecture: The hardware utilizes line buffers, Multiply-Accumulate (MAC) arrays, and a "Wide-ROM" technique to process the Dense Layer efficiently.
 All the individual modules are verified seperately and in-loop.
-(Note: The final Argmax classification layer to process these 64 features into a single prediction is currently under active development).

 ## FPGA SYSTEM
 <img width="900" height="522" alt="cnn_diagram" src="https://github.com/user-attachments/assets/e492ef39-0ec5-4d97-9762-96640a4e98fe" />